 Few animals are as striking as the zebra in a purely graphic sense.
 Giant pandas, penguins and skunks may share the same bold color combination, but the zebra’s contrasting stripes make it an animal that stands out from the crowd.
 Its dazzling mod pattern has made the zebra a muse to fashion designers, a mascot for advertisers, and a delight to legions of zoo visitors.
 But the zebra is much more than a horse with stripes.
 Consider the following:

 1. There are three species of zebra and in the wild they are only found in Africa.
 They include: Burchell's zebra, also known as the common or plains zebra; Grevy's zebra, named for Jules Grevy, a 19th century French president who received one from Abyssinia as a gift; and the Equus zebra.
 All three belong to the genus Equus, which includes horses and donkeys.

 2. Why oh why does a zebra have those stripes?
 Theories abound.
-Most commonly, a zebra’s distinctive stripes are thought to offer protection – they provide camouflage against grasses and make individual animals difficult to single out in a herd when viewed by predators.
-But new research suggests that the stripes may have evolved as a deterrent to blood-sucking insects.
-(Note to self: Try stripes during mosquito season.)
+Traditionally, a zebra’s distinctive stripes were thought to offer protection, providing camouflage against grasses and making individual animals difficult to single out in a herd when viewed by predators.
+But 2016 research says the stripes aren't for camouflage at all.
+However, the stripes may have evolved to keep the creatures cool in the brutal midday heat.
+(Note to self: Try stripes next summer.)

 3. The skin of a zebra is black.
 Does that makes its stripes white?
 The conundrum ensues.